Photo by Pat Tyler

 This huge tree stands near the visitor center.

-The Meyers and the Tylers arrived early, before the crowds and before the heat had stolen the zest of the morning.
+and before the heat had stolen the zest of the morning.

 Photo by Pat Tyler